Pedagogy • Methodology • Technology

 This workshop is available upon request by an instructor and/or department with a large population of course assistants.
 All course assistants may attend other available FITL workshops.

-The workshop provides the essential tools for course assistants who are starting out with NYU Classes, including:
+The workshop provides the essential tools for course assistants who are starting out with NYU Brightspace, including:

 - Posting content

 Engaging Students with SRS